lukasdancak/StayOnApp/README.md

 # StayOnApp
-Java + SWING app
+Java + SWING app for fun.

-Simple app when you need to keep ON the screen of your PC.
-For example, when you are working on 2 PC's.
+Simple app when you need to keep ON the screen of your PC, for example, when you are working on 2 PC's.